 Recovering the missing “removes the uncertainty” for their families, he believes.

-Nikos Sergides, the President of the Organization of Relatives of Undeclared Prisoners and Missing Persons of Cyprus, states to Greek Reporter that “although it is a tragic development” for remains to be identified, “it is medicine for an open wound that has been bleeding for almost half a century.
+Nikos Sergides, the President of the Organization of Relatives of Undeclared Prisoners and Missing Persons of Cyprus, states in speaking to Greek Reporter that “although it is a tragic development” for remains to be identified, “it is medicine for an open wound that has been bleeding for almost half a century.”

-“Just after receiving the remains, it is a normal for there to be anger and sadness, but then the souls of the relatives of the missing are at peace, because at least they know what happened to their loved ones and they have a place to light a candle for them,” Sergides continues.
+“Just after receiving the remains, it is…normal for there to be anger and sadness, but then the souls of the relatives of the missing are at peace, because at least they know what happened to their loved ones and they have a place to light a candle for them,” Sergides continues.

 The CMP also provides psychological support to loved ones of the missing once their family members are finally found, and after identification, they release the remains so the dead can receive a proper burial.

-Additionally, Pantelides argues that CMP’s policy of not assigning blame on particular individuals for the deaths of those recovered is “integral to recovering information” about the whereabouts of the missing, and continuing their work.
+Additionally, Pantelides argues that CMP’s policy of not assigning blame to particular individuals for the deaths of those recovered is “integral to recovering information” about the whereabouts of the missing and continuing their work.

 The CMP depends on eyewitness accounts to determine the locations of potential burial grounds.
 Often, statements come from survivors or accidental witnesses, and even those who may have been involved in the killings themselves.